Policing during miners' strike: independent review

 Role of the group

-The remit of the review is to investigate and report on the impact of policing on affected communities in Scotland during the period of the miners' strike from March 1984 to March 1985.
+It is being led by John Scott QC, and its remit is to investigate and report on the impact of policing on affected communities in Scotland during the period of the miners' strike from March 1984 to March 1985.

 It is envisaged that the review will: